mrWh1te/gardn/README.md

 import { Button } from '@gardn/ui';
 ```

 This library has a dedicated Storybook app.
-Run it with `nx run ui:storybook`
+Run it with `nx run ui:storybook`.
+The stories use the [CSF format](https://storybook.js.org/docs/react/api/csf), which can be reused in unit-tests like for the Card component in this library.

 ### Plant
 In `./libs/plant` is a domain folder (DDD) for libraries such as Smart Components, UI Components, View Components, Helpers, View-Models, etc related to the project's Plant feature.